|Alma Mater:||Air Force|

 Warren’s secondary combined for 309 tackles in 2014 with 10 interceptions and 34 pass breakups, an impressive total for a unit that featured four first-year secondary players.
 Warren’s group also scored two defensive touchdowns in 2014.

-Warren spent the past nine seasons coaching at Air Force, working directly with the defensive backs all nine years with the Falcons.
+Before arriving in Lincoln, Warren spent nine seasons coaching at Air Force, working directly with the defensive backs all nine years with the Falcons.
 Warren has also earned a reputation as the Falcons’ top recruiter and coordinated Air Force’s recruiting efforts for six seasons from 2006 to 2011.